Blink vs. Ring Doorbell Camera: 6 Must-Know Facts

 The applications play a huge role in the performance of security cameras; that’s why they should also be functional and user-friendly.

 The Ring-Always Home mobile app is easy to use and includes many features, such as making customizations to motion detectors, notifications, and many more.
 It has a rating of 4.1/5 on the Apple store and 4/5 on the Google Play Store.

 The Blink Home Monitor mobile app is also easy to use and includes options such as customizing clip length, adjusting motion sensitivity, and not only.
 It has a rating of 3.3/5 in the App Store and 4/5 in the Google Play Store.

-- Powered by the built-in rechargeable battery or connects to existing doorbell wires for constant power.
+- Powered by the built-in rechargeable battery or connected to existing doorbell wires for constant power

-- Easily setup by connecting your Ring Video Doorbell to wifi through the Ring app and mounting with the included tools.
+- Easily set up by connecting your Ring Video Doorbell to wifi through the Ring app and mounting it with the included tools

 |Pros of Blink Doorbell Cameras||Cons of Blink Doorbell Cameras|